migotom/mt-bulk/docs/operations.md

 **Important note**

-Keep in mind that first security audit can take while as it tries to connect to public CVE database and perform quite long set of checking options commands on device itself.
+Keep in mind that first security audit can take while as it tries to connect to public CVE database and perform quite long set of checking options commands on device itself (if public CVE search engine is not available at the moment `mt-bulk` will try to fetch last known and saved at github repository mirror).
-Once CVEs database is downloaded each next _Security audit_ operaion should perform much faset as `mt-bulk` caches it up to 24h.
+Once CVEs database is downloaded each next _Security audit_ operation should perform much faster as `mt-bulk` caches list of known issues up to 24h.

 ## Execute sequence of custom commands